 The following table is as at the date of the AIF and sets out the name, province/state of residence, positions and/or offices held with the Company, and principal occupations of each person who is a director and/or an officer of the Company, as well as the period during which each person, if applicable, has been a director of the Company.
-Mr. Jinfa Xiao, Vice General Manager of the WISCO International Resources Development & Investment Ltd., and Mr. Xin Ting Wang, Chief Executive Officer of WISCO ADI Canada ADI Resources Development & Investment Ltd., were nominated as directors by WISCO, pursuant to WISCO's rights under the WISCO Investment Agreement.
+Mr. Caifa Xu, Resources Development Department Head of WISCO Resources Corporation, and Mr. Xin Ting Wang, Chief Executive Officer of WISCO ADI, were nominated as directors by WISCO, pursuant to WISCO's rights under the WISCO Investment Agreement.